SherineAwad/multiomicsGRN/README.md

 > 🌟🌟  1. **Motif rankings (`.feather` files)**
    - Stores **motif–region scores** → tells how well each motif matches each genomic region.
+   - Motif matching a region = the region’s DNA sequence looks like a potential binding site for the TF that recognizes that motif.

 ### Example from `mm10_screen_v10_clust.regions_vs_motifs.rankings.feather`